- Smoking Policy

 Policies Subject to Change

 The Student Handbook inevitably will undergo revision from time to time.
 We will make every effort to ensure the online Student Handbook is up to date.
 The Student Handbook does not represent an irrevocable contract between the University of Denver Sturm College of Law and the students who attend.
-The faculty retains the right at all times to change the policies articulated herein and to implement changes immediately and retroactively.
+The faculty retain the right at all times to change the policies articulated herein and to implement changes immediately and retroactively.